Esc

 Contents

 The LLM is the CPU.
 It’s the raw processing power — takes in instructions, reasons about them, produces output.
 It doesn’t know what’s on your filesystem, doesn’t have opinions about your tech stack, and forgets everything the moment the session ends.
-Just like a CPU, it’s powerful but useless without an operating system to direct it.
+A CPU is capable but useless without an operating system to direct it.
+Same applies here.

 The agent is the operating system.
 Claude Code, Cursor, Codex — these are the OS layer.
-They manage the context window (memory), schedule tool calls (process management), handle file I/O, and mediate between the user and the raw model.
-The agent decides when to read a file, which tool to call, and how to break a task into steps.
+They handle the tool call loop, manage the context window (memory), enforce permissions, and mediate between you and the raw model.
+The LLM decides what to do; the agent makes it happen.

 Skills, commands, and MCPs are the applications.
 They extend what the agent can do — domain-specific knowledge, user-defined workflows, external integrations.
 You install them, and the agent gains new capabilities.
-Just like installing apps on a phone.
+Same as installing apps on a phone.

 Skills: domain expertise, loaded on demand